 Charleston Domestic Violence Lawyers: Former Prosecutors Advocating For Your Rights

-Being charged with domestic violence (DV, formerly known as Criminal Domestic Violence, or CDV) is a serious charge.
+Facing criminal charges for domestic violence is serious.
+A conviction for a domestic violence crime can have lasting consequences.
 Our founding partners at Young & Young, Attorneys at Law, began their legal careers in the Charleston Solicitor’s Office, prosecuting domestic violence cases.
 Our criminal defense attorneys understand how the state handles these cases and can successfully defend against domestic violence charges.

 Do not assume that if the alleged victims decide they do not want to press charges, that the case will be dropped.
 Prosecutors can still pursue a domestic violence case without the victim’s cooperation.
 This is known as victimless prosecution and can be very serious.
 If you are navigating a case that involves victimless prosecution, an experienced domestic violence lawyer can help.

 Do You Need A DV Attorney?

 Being convicted of domestic violence may include penalties such as jail time and fines.
 If you are convicted, you will also not be allowed to own firearms of any kind.
 In addition, a civil order of protection may prevent you from seeing your children and staying in your home.
 Many aspects of your life could be negatively affected, it is best to take any criminal charges seriously and retain an experienced criminal defense attorney who can fight for your rights.